Tangzhong Sourdough Bread

 Flip the dough into a banneton so that the stitch is upwards.

 Repeat with the other bread.

 Put both bannetons in plastic bags and put them into the fridge to retard until you want to bake.
-At least 8 hours but up to 36 should be fine as long as your fridge is really cold.
+At least 8 hours, but up to 36 should be fine if your fridge is very cold.